markstock/adapDt/README.md

 and methods to adapt the time step by factors of 2 for groups of particles in order to complete the work faster with similar total error.

+# To Do
+* Keep the MPI version up-to-date
+* Support higher-order forward integrators (Verlet or AB2 come to mind)
+* Try out on a more realistic mass distribution
+* Make the slow-fast splits solution-adaptive (means finding a better estimate of potential error)